-With a few exceptions—such as the historic Mormon town of Nauvoo or Mark Twain’s hometown of Hannibal—our route now mostly runs through communities whose best years may have passed.
-This stretch of the GRR also includes one of the most dramatic sections of the entire route: the 25 miles around Grafton, Illinois, at the northern doorstep of St. Louis.
+With a few exceptions—such as the historic Mormon town of Nauvoo or Mark Twain’s hometown of Hannibal—our route now mostly runs through communities that may have already seen their best years.
+This stretch of the GRR also includes one of the most dramatic sections of the entire route: the 25 mi (40 km) around Grafton, Illinois, at the northern doorstep of St. Louis.

-South of St. Louis, I-55 is the recommended route, as it bypasses a long string of auto dealerships, appliance stores, shopping centers, and other prefab conveniences lining old US-61.
+South of St. Louis, I-55 is the recommended route, as it bypasses the auto dealerships, appliance stores, shopping centers, and other prefab conveniences lining old US-61.
 Passing by the enticing old river town of Sainte Genevieve, the GRR crosses the Mississippi once again, ambling back to the corn, soybeans, and cicadas of southern Illinois.
 Accents, “Bar-B-Q” signs, and Baptist churches leave no doubt that our route has entered the South; in summer the heat and humidity confirm this with a vengeance.
-Fortunately, after leaving the “American Bottom,” the GRR skirts the edge of the Shawnee National Forest, whose shade brings up to 25°F of relief from the temperatures along the roadside fields on a sunny July day.
+Fortunately, after leaving the “American Bottom,” the GRR skirts the edge of the Shawnee National Forest, which has shade that brings up to 25°F (-4°C) of relief from the temperatures along the roadside fields on a sunny July day.